Recorded 911 calls underscore the real time terror of the deadly Las Vegas university shooting

 The attack at UNLV terrified a city that experienced the deadliest shooting in modern U.S. history in October 2017, when a gunman killed 60 people and wounded more than 400 after opening fire from the window of a high-rise suite at Mandalay Bay on the Las Vegas Strip, just miles from the UNLV campus.

-Among the first to call 911 was a graduate student, who told an operator he was locked in his office on the fourth floor and had seen an unfamiliar man walk by before the shooting started.
+Among the first to call 911 Wednesday was a graduate student who told an operator he was locked in his office on the fourth floor and had seen an unfamiliar man walk by before the shooting started.

 “A lot of shots and then screaming,” he said, describing what he was hearing.
 He estimated about six shots.

-White House press secretary Karine Jean-Pierre said President Joe Biden, who was visiting Las Vegas on Friday, was scheduled to meet with with Whitfield and other local leaders "to personally share his condolences for those they have lost and reaffirm our support for local law enforcement, UNLV, and the broader community in the wake of this tragedy.”
+“She just called me and she can’t even breathe.
+Can you call her back or something?
+Can you investigate,” the woman pleaded.

-Police still had no motive for Wednesday's attack but said the shooter, who was a career college professor, had been denied a job at various Nevada colleges and universities before the shooting and appeared to be struggling financially.
+President Joe Biden addressed the shooting during a visit to Las Vegas on Friday, saying he was meeting with members of the university community and praying for the families of those killed.

-Polito arrived at UNLV about 15 minutes before the shooting in a 2007 Lexus that he parked in a lot south of the business school, Clark County Sheriff Kevin McMahill said.
+Police still had no motive for Wednesday's attack but said the shooter, who was a career college professor, had been denied a job at various Nevada colleges and universities and appeared to be struggling financially.

-Chang, 64, was an associate professor in the business school’s Management, Entrepreneurship & Technology department and had been teaching at UNLV since 2001.
-He earned a Ph.D. in management information systems from the University of Pittsburgh.
+The first university officer arrived within 78 seconds of the gunfire report, and university and city police swarmed the building.
+A shootout erupted when UNLV officers near the main entrance saw Polito leaving the building.
+Officers killed the gunman about 10 minutes after the shooting rampage began.

-Takemaru, 69, oversaw the university’s Japanese studies program and taught upper-division courses on Japanese language, culture and business.
+Those killed were Patricia Navarro-Velez, 39, who taught accounting and was focused on research on cybersecurity disclosures and data analytics; Cha Jan “Jerry” Chang, 64, an associate professor in the business school’s Management, Entrepreneurship & Technology department; and Naoko Takemaru, 69, an associate professor of Japanese studies had a third-floor office in the business school building.
+Takemaru oversaw the university’s Japanese studies program.

-It’s unclear how many shots Polito fired, but the sheriff said Polito brought more than 150 rounds of ammunition to the campus.
+It’s unclear how many shots Polito fired, but the sheriff said Polito brought more than 150 rounds of ammunition with him.

-Given that sheer number of rounds, McMahill said he believed Polito may have been intending to open fire on the student union next to the business school, where students were hanging out, eating and playing games.
+Given that number of rounds, McMahill said Polito may have intended to fire on the student union next to the business school, where students were gathered, eating and playing games.

-He resigned from East Carolina as a tenured associate professor, according to a statement Thursday from the university.
+He resigned from East Carolina as a tenured associate professor, the university said.

 Polito's employment record at East Carolina did not include any disciplinary actions or red flags, according to a law enforcement official with direct knowledge of the investigation.
 The official was not authorized to release the information publicly and spoke to The Associated Press on the condition of anonymity.

-The gunman had been living in the Las Vegas area since at least 2018.
+The gunman had lived in the Las Vegas area since at least 2018.

-Roseman University of Health Sciences in Henderson said Polito had an adjunct faculty contract and taught two courses in the school’s the Master of Business Administration program from October 2018 to June 2022.
-He left when the program was discontinued, said Jason Roth, a spokesperson for the school.
+Roseman University of Health Sciences in Henderson, Nevada, said Polito had an adjunct faculty contract and taught two courses in the school’s Master of Business Administration program from October 2018 to June 2022.
+He left when the program was discontinued, said Jason Roth, a school spokesperson.

-One of Polito’s former students at East Carolina, Paul Whittington, said Polito often talked about his regular trips to Las Vegas.
-He also seemed obsessive about anonymous student reviews at the end of each semester, Whittington said.
+A former student at East Carolina, Paul Whittington, said Polito often talked about his regular trips to Las Vegas.
+He also seemed obsessive about anonymous student reviews, Whittington said.

-“He always talked about the negative feedback he got,” said Whittington, now 33, who took Polito’s intro to operations management class in 2014.
-“He didn’t get a lot of it, but there would always be one student every semester, or at least one student every class, that would give a negative review.
-And he fixated on those.”
+“He always talked about the negative feedback he got,” said Whittington, now 33, who took an introductory course in operations management with Polito in 2014.
+“He didn’t get a lot of it, but there would always be one student every semester, or at least one student every class, that would give a negative review.”

-Finley reported from Norfolk, Virginia.
-Associated Press reporters Michael Balsamo in Washington, Ken Ritter in Las Vegas, Susan Montoya Bryan in Albuquerque, Terry Tang and Anita Snow in Phoenix and Robert Jablon in Los Angeles contributed to this report.
+Associated Press reporters Ben Finley in Norfolk, Virginia; Susan Montoya Bryan in Albuquerque, New Mexico; Ken Ritter in Las Vegas; Terry Tang and Anita Snow in Phoenix; and Robert Jablon in Los Angeles contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.